yubrajbhoi/termux-python/Doc/glossary.rst

    virtual machine
       A computer defined entirely in software.
 Python's virtual machine executes the :term:`bytecode` emitted by the bytecode compiler.

+   walrus operator
+      A light-hearted way to refer to the :ref:`assignment expression
+      <assignment-expressions>` operator ``:=`` because it looks a bit like a
+      walrus if you turn your head.

    Zen of Python
       Listing of Python design principles and philosophies that are helpful in